 In 1969, Craig-Martin had his first solo exhibition at the Rowan Gallery, London.
 He participated in the definitive exhibition of British conceptual art, “The New Art” at the Hayward Gallery in 1972.
 Over the past 50 years he has had numerous exhibitions and installations worldwide, including the Museum of Modern Art, New York; Centre Pompidou, Paris; IVAM, Valencia, Spain; Kunsthaus Bregenz, Austria; Haus Esters, Krefeld, Germany; Himalayas Museum, Shanghai which travelled to the Hubei Museum, Wuhan, and most recently the Serpentine Gallery, London.
 He represented Britain in the 23rd Sao Paulo Biennal.
 A retrospective of his work was presented at the Whitechapel Gallery, London in 1989 and a second at the Irish Museum of Modern Art, Dublin in 2006.

-Titled Present Sense, the exhibition at Windsor will be his most comprehensive in the United States to date, including recent paintings, sculptures, and prints.
+Titled Present Sense, the exhibition at Windsor will be his most comprehensive in the United States to date, including recent paintings, sculptures, prints and editions.
 Comprising over 35 works and extending beyond the walls of The Gallery into the grounds of Windsor, the exhibition will also include three new paintings completed in 2018; Untitled (stiletto), Untitled (split-level) and Untitled (wireless).

 Throughout his career Craig-Martin has produced work in a variety of media, which explore the nature and basic principles of visual language and perception through the use of everyday objects, images, and materials.
 Indeed, his entire oeuvre has become a comprehensive record of the objects of our time.
 In recent years, he has focused on the technological objects that have come to dominate and define contemporary living, including laptops, iPhones and wireless headphones.
 His work over the last 30 years is easily recognised by his hallmark style of rigorously precise line drawing combined with his characteristic use of intensely vibrant colours.